masolimano/maneage/README-hacking.md

 (both are in the `reproduce/analysis/make` directory).

 In terms of organization, `top-prepare.mk` and `top-make.mk` have an identical design, only minor differences.
-So, let's continue the template's architecture with `top-make.mk`.
+So, let's continue Maneage's architecture with `top-make.mk`.
 Once you understand that, you'll clearly understand `top-prepare.mk` also.
 These very high-level files are relatively short and heavily commented so hopefully the descriptions in